bsnes-emu/bsnes/docs/faq.md

 by running from desk to desk,
 sending the same emails
-that those three people would send to each other, leaving themselves a note at each desk to remind themselves where they were up to when they come back.
+that those three people would send to each other, leaving itself a note at each desk to remind it where it was up to when it comes back.
 Although this constant switching is slow and inefficient, higan does it